jameslnewell/nib-component-builder/README.md

      * @param   {boolean}   [options.install=true]        Whether the dependencies should be installed
      * @param   {boolean}   [options.require=true]        Whether the require method should be included in the outputted script (only one script on the page needs this)
      * @param   {boolean}   [options.autorequire=true]    Whether to automatically require the canonical component
+     @param   {boolean}   [options.standalone=true]     Whether to automatically wrap everything in a anon fn to reduce conflicts
      * @param   {boolean}   [options.development=false]   Whether the development dependencies should be built
      * @param   {boolean}   [options.verbose=false]       Whether to print warnings and status messages to stdout
      * @param   {boolean}   [options.scripts=true]        Whether to build the scripts